ramki-pvrs/electricalelectronics/README.md

 - while class is a blue-print of an object state(attributes and methods), interface is blue-print of object behavior (only methods)
    -- Java supports only single inheritance but multiple interface implementations
 - interface can contain attributes and only method definitions (methods are not implemented)
-- all methods are public
+- all methods are public abstract
 - all attributes are public static final (that means they cannot be changed; can only be used)
 - an interface can extend another interface and a class which implements this interface chain should implement all methods of interfaces from the chain
 - **JDK 8**: